SECURITIES AND EXCHANGE COMMISSION

 NeuroMetrix, Inc. (the “Company”) develops and markets medical devices.
 Its products include:

-The Quell Pain Management System, an OTC wearable device designed for relief of chronic, intractable pain, such as painful diabetic neuropathy, or PDN.
+The Quell Pain Management System, an OTC wearable device designed for relief of chronic, intractable pain.

-The SENSUS Pain Management System designed for relief of chronic, intractable pain, such as PDN.
+The SENSUS Pain Management System designed for relief of chronic, intractable pain.

 The NC-stat DPNCheck test to evaluate systemic neuropathies such as diabetic peripheral neuropathy, or DPN.